JoyPoint/MTK/README.md

 **mimetic interpolation**, and **mimetic finite differences** methods for the numerical solution of ordinary and partial differential equations.

-An older version of this library is available outside of GitHub... just email me about it, and you can have it... it is ugly, yet it is functional and more complete.

 ## 2. Dependencies

 This README assumes all of these dependencies are installed in the following